eclipse-cyclonedds/cyclonedds/src/docs/dev/designs.md

 Currently there is no one policy that covers what exactly a good design document must contain, how it is formatted or what diagrams it must contain at a minimum.
-Common sense dictates that it should explain why, rather than how, be concise and easily accessible.
+Common sense dictates that it should explain why, rather than how, contains relevant implementation specifics, be concise and easily accessible.
 After all, if no one is able to find or read it, it serves no purpose.
 There are some guidelines when it comes to tooling and the directory structure.

 ## Documentation file format